fbpx

 Benzodiazepine Addiction and the Brain

-Benzo addiction can happen in as little as two weeks, even with proper use.
-Benzodiazepine overdose symptoms include vision loss, fast heart rate, depression, and possibly death.
+Benzo addiction can happen in as little as two weeks.
+Benzodiazepine overdose symptoms include vision loss, fast heart rate, depression, and possibly death, especially when combined with alcohol and narcotics.

 • Doctor shopping